-Stress, tension, anxiety – all of these can get your mind spinning with worrying thoughts about “what if” scenarios that can prevent you from feeling rested and at peace.
+Stress, anxiety and tension — we all know the feeling.
+Spinning thoughts and imaginary “what if” scenarios can leave you feeling restless.
 Being able to calm these thoughts and feelings will enable you to enjoy life in a new and more meaningful way.

 Here are 10 simple ways to calm your overactive mind: